Qihoo360/huststore/hustdb/doc/doc/en/advanced/ha/nginx.md

 * `identifier_cache_size`: Number of cached id
 * `identifier_timeout`: Timout of each assigned id

-Default value are recommanded for the above fields.
-In particular for `identifier_timeout`, it is not recommanded to set a big value **considering the security issues**.
+Default value are recommended for the above fields.
+In particular for `identifier_timeout`, it is not recommended to set a big value **considering the security issues**.

-**Except of this, other fields are recommanded to use the default values.**
+**Except of this, other fields are recommended to use the default values.**

 The meaning and configuration method of most field are the same as nginx configuration, e.g.